alexanderjpowell/kotlin-recyclerview-remote/README.md

 - SharedPreferences API to save key/value data local storage
 - A few simple animations.
 The first is the expansion of a card when clicked.
 The other is when a card is removed from the favorites collection.
 - Material design library components like Cards, Buttons, Icons, etc.
+- Ability to save the images to local storage of the device (using DownloadManager)